jmerkle1/MerkleLabGIS/README.md

 year_2004 <- cog[[1]]
 ```
 ## Functions
-To maximize utility, we offer multiple ways to interact with our raster and vector data.
+To maximize utility, we offer multiple ways to interact with our raster data.
 This repository houses several extraction functions designed to streamline the use of our GIS data.
 ### Read all available GIS Data
 Read all geospatial layers in the S3 bucket using bucket().
 After running the bucket() function, it returns a dataframe of the URLS and other metadata for each geospatial layer.
 ```